-- 1. Filing Hawai'i Resident State Income Tax Returns
+- Filing Hawai'i Resident State Income Tax

+Returns

-- 2. Voting or registering to vote in the State of Hawaii
+- Voting or registering to vote in the State of Hawaiii

 - 3. Permanent employment in Hawai'i

 - 4. Ownership of a dwelling in Hawai'i

-- 5. Other such criteria which may apply

 NO SINGLE ACT IS SUFFICIENT TO ESTABLISH RESIDENCY IN THE STATE OF HAWAI'I.